Napa County Landmarks Board of Directors 2022

 Executive Committee: consists of the Board President, Vice President, Treasurer and Secretary.

-Advisory Committee: consists of past Board Presidents and professionals interested in supporting projects Napa County Landmarks (NCL) is involved with.
+Advisory Committee: consists of past Board Directors, and professionals interested in supporting projects Napa County Landmarks (NCL) is involved with.

-NCL is an advocacy organization and the Preservation Action Committee (PAC) is its advocacy arm.
-The committee’s role is to provide specific education on issues and properties as well as foster liaisons with other organizations both within the County and the larger world of preservation (e.g. The National Trust, the California Preservation Foundation).
+P & A is the advocacy arm of the organization as it monitors facade easements, advocates for legislation that impacts preservation as well as identifies and monitors endangered historic properties.
+This committee also is a liaison to City and County governments and the larger world of preservation (e.g. The National Trust, the California Preservation Foundation).
 The committee seeks to increase understanding of the importance of Historic Preservation to the health of Napa County.

 Ernie Schlobohm, President

 Ernie Schlobohm has been a permanent resident of Napa since 2006.
 A San Francisco native, he was fortunate to be raised in a Edwardian style home from which his appreciation for architectural and historical preservation is rooted.
 Now a retired entrepreneur, Ernie started and developed several businesses in export management, computer, retail, and restaurant industries; and was an independent business development consultant.
-He and his wife reside in a historic home in the “Old Town” district.
+He and his wife reside in an historic home in the “Old Town” district.
 Their house was featured on the 2006 annual “Holiday Candlelight Tour” and later received the Napa County Landmarks (NCL) “Award of Merit”.
-Ernie has been an active member of the Preservation Action Committee since 2007 and assists with NCL events.
-In addition, he represented the Napa Abajo /Fuller Park area as a tour leader presenting concerns and recommendations within the Downtown Specific Plan (DSP) Transition zone to the DSP Steering Committee participants.
-Ernie also serves on the NCL Preservation Action Committee.
+He represented the Napa Abajo /Fuller Park area as a tour leader presenting concerns and recommendations within the Downtown Specific Plan (DSP) Transition zone to the DSP Steering Committee participants.

 Bill Tuikka, AICP, Vice President